 The reading journal provides an opportunity to reflect on learning about teaching through the assigned readings for each session.
 In the reading journal, do not summarize.
 Your journal must demonstrate the "value-added" model.
 That is, your response must do one of the following: give an example of what the reading described; provide a different perspective of a topic in the reading; or expand upon the idea in the reading by including more detail and depth.
 The journal will be graded holistically; you will receive either full credit or none.
 A model will be provided.
-No credit will be given for late submissions or hand written reading journals.
+Additionally, you are required to respond to at least one other student's post.
+No credit will be given for late submissions.
+All submission will be made in Cougar Courses by 11:59 pm the night before class.